epiccurious/jade-diy/README.md

     - On Linux, press `Ctrl+Alt+T`.
     - On macOS, press `Command+Space`, type terminal, and press `return`.

-2. Clone (download) this repository and start the scipt.
-Run the following in Terminal:
+2. Copy-paste the following full command in Terminal (you might have to scroll right):
     ```bash
-    sudo /bin/bash -c "$(curl -sSL https://raw.githubusercontent.com/epiccurious/jade-diy/master/flash_your_device)"
+    /bin/bash -c "$(curl -sSL https://github.com/epiccurious/jade-diy/raw/master/flash_your_device)"
     ```

 3. When the script asks, choose your device (#1-#4).

 After the script completes, you should see the Jade initialization screen on your device.

-### Install with a Device-Specific Script
+### Use a Device-Specific Script

 1. Open the Terminal.
 On Linux, press `Ctrl+Alt+T`.
 On macOS, press `Command+Space`, type terminal, and press `return`.